 Your glass jars leftover from cooking maybe some else’s treasure.
 For Merryl, this was just the case.
-I met Merryl when she enquired about my spare glass jars that I listed on Spare Harvest.
+I met Merryl when she enquired about my spare glass jars that I listed on the Spare Harvest marketplace.
 I had several jars that were destined for the recycling bin and wondered if anyone would like to use them.
-After I connected with Merryl, I invited her to pick them up from my home as I wanted to know what she was using them for.
+After I connected with Merryl, I invited her to pick them up from my home.
+I wanted to know what she was using them for.
 This is Merryl’s story about my glass jars.

 Merryl is now affectionately known as Mrs Pickles by the team at Care Outreach and thinks nothing of making jars of pickles with whatever produce is available.
 “When you’ve got a permaculture garden, you use absolutely everything and plants are positioned to complement each other.
 No spray is used here and we try not to waste anything,” she said.
 “Scraps go into our worm farm – there’s buckets buried in the garden with holes in and the worms come in and take it out.
 I also use worm juice on the vegetables and worm castings for planting.
 Everything gets a really good start.”
 Merryl’s lifestyle and thriving vegetable garden are a testament to living sustainably with sensitivity to the environment and reducing the need to buy fresh produce.